SoftxReset/FrontendMentorIO-QR-Code-Challenge/README-template.md

+Unfortunately my previous repository for this submission were formatted poorly, thus the creation of this repository.
+The second repository is still up as proof: https://github.com/SoftxReset/frontendmentorio-qr-code-component .

 Some of the resources from the original template were kept as a way of having access to learning resources.
 Majority, if not all, solution related information that is not my own have been removed.

 ## Table of contents